• Oct 9, 2024

 Transportation

-Unnecessary movement of materials, products, or information that could endanger their integrity.
+Transportation waste refers to the unnecessary movement of materials, products, or information that could endanger their integrity.
 Transportation waste exists if any of the transportation steps of a process flow can be eliminated, made more efficient, or automated.
 For example, having the line maintenance store premises far from the assigned airport apron/terminal where the aircraft is parked, transferring data manually to an Information System, or establishing more approval levels of a process step or document than needed to ensure its quality.

 Inventory

 Costs associated with storing materials, products, or information.
-It can result from deficient planning, work in progress (waiting for completion), or overproduction.
+Inventory waste can result from deficient planning, work in progress (waiting for completion), or overproduction.
 All storage is considered MUDA and can be minimized with Just-in-time (JIT) inventory methods.
 JIT refers to purchasing and producing only the amount of goods that are needed to meet the demand.
 Examples of inventory waste are excess of aircraft components on the shelves that require recurrent store maintenance, physical storage of technical records (in a digital era), or process steps awaiting for approval.

 Motion